-After the warm up is complete, perform zero adjust for the voltage module and initial balancing for the AC strain module.
+After the warm up is complete, perform "Zero adjust" of the input modules.

 See "4.
 Configuring Measurement".
+This completes the preparations for measurement.

 2.2.6.
 Turning Off the Power

 Step 1.
 When the Power switch on the operation panel is pressed while the power is on, the shutdown process starts and the [Shutdown] dialog box indicated below is displayed on the center of the screen.
 Tap the [OK] key to shutdown this product.
 Tap the [Cancel] key to continue without turning off the power.